SCARS REMIND US WHERE WE'VE BEEN;;

 Hotch has come to accept that change is an essential part of his life, and when it comes to his job it's hit or miss, bend or break, and when he refuses to budge things go to hell.
 He lost his marriage, lost Haley for good, almost lost Jack.
 He lets change overcome him because he'd have lost his mind a long time ago, his job requires flexibility and the ability to adjust to new situations quickly.

 Sometimes he thinks he's gotten far too comfortable where he is right now, with this team, these people, a family more than colleagues.
-At times he worries that this family relies on each other too much, and if anything ever happens–no, that's ridiculous, of course, they've stuck together through the worst of times, even though it's all threatened to slip from his fingers.
+At times he worries that this family relies on each other too much, and if anything ever happens–no, that's ridiculous, of course, they've stuck together through the worst of times, even though it's all threatened to slip through their fingers.

-He looks up from his files when there's a firm knock on his door, open as always.
+He looks up from his files when there's a firm knock on his door, open like always.

 "A word, Aaron?"
 Strauss asks, and he motions for her to sit in the chair in front of his desk.
 He knows why she's here, she's been pushing him for weeks now.
 She wants to put Morgan up for promotion so that he can become Unit Chief of his own team.
 But that's not up to him.
 "Have you given any thought to what we talked about?"